yslys/system_notes/File_Systems.md

     + 2) For the disk blocks (say, n) that are "not copied", go through free blocks bitmap to find n free blocks, and make a copy of the n disk blocks to be modified.
     + 3) After making a copy, the direct disk blocks (```di_db[NDADDR]```) or indirect disk blocks (```di_ib[NIADDR]```) in the (snapshot) inode structure will NO longer store "not used" or "not yet copied", but store the pointer to the newly copied disk block.
     + **Followup question**: now, the pointers within snapshot inode contain pointers to the copied disk blocks.
 If The user tries to modify again, what will happen?
 Does it force FS to write to disk block?
 Or FS creates another new snapshot which treats the newer old file as the old file?
+        + It will notice that the snapshot inode has the corresponding pointer being not yet copied, and will not write to that inode pointer.
+So everytime we want to recover to a snapshot inode, we can only recover to what it was when we first took the snapshot.
     + **Followup question**: What if two snapshots choosing the same disk block to store the copy?
+        + That is absolutely possible, and in that way, we can save a lot of space.

 + Since we are using exactly 1 inode to store the snapshot, will the number of disk blocks exceed the max pointers an inode could handle?